Home extensions

 Modern extension with patterned brickwork, large glass door opening to interior, small side window, brick buildings background, surrounded by plants, architecture by Gresford Architects.

-Ickburgh Roada light-filled kitchen/dining extension transformed a dark ground floor into the social heart of the home.
+Ickburgh Road — a light-filled kitchen/dining extension transformed a dark ground floor into the social heart of the home with an exposed timber structure and textured brick exterior.

-Graham Street a timber-and-glass pavilion added light and openness while respecting the building’s vernacular charm.
+Graham Street — a dark blue rendered pavilion added light and openness while respecting the building’s vernacular charm.

 A small modern extension with large glass windows and a patio, surrounded by greenery and traditional brickwork, architecture by Gresford Architects.